 Damage caused to stone and brick walls by Cement Pointing

 Repointing of old walls must be done using a mortar that is softer than the material we are pointing - this gives the wall the best chance of breathing.
 Generally, a very soft old red brick, or a crumbly sandstone or soft limestone would need what we call an NHL 2.5 hydraulic lime mortar to point it with.
-The joints are raked out to a depth which is equivalent to twice the width of the mortar joint - its important to make sure that we have a good depth of mortar in the joint.
-We show you how to do this on the lime pages of the site if you need to do it yourself - its not hard, and a good way to spend a summers day - I tell my clients to grab a few cans of beer and a chip hammer, and just chip away and have fun - it shouldnt become a chore.
+The joints are raked out to a depth which is equivalent to twice the width of the mortar joint - it's important to make sure that we have a good depth of mortar in the joint.
+We show you how to do this on the lime pages of the site if you need to do it yourself - it's not hard, and a good way to spend a summers day - I tell my clients to grab a few cans of beer and a chip hammer, and just chip away and have fun - it shouldn't become a chore.
 A 'beer o'clock job' as we used to say in Australia!